ExistedGit/Dota2Cheat/README.md

   * Hand of Midas usage on nearby big neutrals, ranged & flagbearer lane creeps and catapults
   * Bounty rune pickup
   * Tome of Knowledge purchase
+  * Redirects spell casts from illusions to the real hero

+* Information:
+  * Visible by Enemy — currently shows a Skyrim inspired HIDDEN/DETECTED text on screen

 * Convars:
   * `sv_cheats` spoofing